MickDuprez/Protocol-Driven-Development/README.md

 ## Thinking in Hoses and Wires, Not Bolted Connections: Protocol-Driven Development

-**A rediscovery of message-passing systems, inspired by Smalltalk and real-world application design.**
+***A rediscovery of message-passing systems, inspired by Smalltalk and the struggles of real-world application design.***

 Most systems are built like cars: rigid, bolted together, and prone to break when you change a part.
 But what if we built them like hydraulic machines — with flexible connections and interchangeable components?